Verizon/5GEdgeTutorials/README.md

 **Partner Resources**
  - `confluent`: Build your first data streaming application using Confluent for Kubernetes on AWS Wavelength
- - `couchbase`: Build your first auction application on AWS Wavelnegth with Couchbase Server and Sync Gateway
+ - `couchbase`: Build your first auction application on AWS Wavelength with Couchbase Server and Sync Gateway
  - `openshift`: Deploying your first OpenShift cluster to AWS Wavelength
  - `sumologic`: Instrument your first EC2-based edge deployment using Sumo Logic custom collectors
  - `opscruise`: Instrument your first EKS environment using OpsCruise